-Weight Loss Surgery Experts practices the new weight loss surgery: Gastric Sleeve Plication.
+Weight Loss Surgery Experts practices the new effective weight loss surgery: Gastric Plication surgery.
 The following guide will help patients learn more about this newer surgery, and if you have any more questions please contact our helpful staff.

-Gastric Sleeve Plication, or Gastric Plication, is a new weight loss surgery that is very similar to gastric sleeve surgery.
+Gastric Plication surgery, or Gastric Sleeve Plication, is a new weight loss surgery that is very similar to gastric sleeve surgery.
 Both use the restrictive technique to facilitate weight loss surgery.

 This technique is different from gastric sleeve surgery, in two ways.
 First, gastric sleeve surgery restricts the hunger hormone ghrelin.
 This reduction causes patients to eat less.
 This is one of the reasons why gastric plication typically produces less expected weight loss.

 Second, gastric sleeve surgery is a non-reversible surgery, whereas gastric plication gives patients the option to undo the surgery.